movingpandas/movingpandas/README.md

 ## Related Python Packages

+**For a more comprehensive list, including non-Python solutions, check https://github.com/anitagraser/movement-analysis-tools**

 [scikit-mobility](https://github.com/scikit-mobility/scikit-mobility) is a similar package which also deals with movement data.
 It implements TrajectoryDataFrames and FlowDataFrames on top of Pandas instead of GeoPandas.
 There is little overlap in the covered use cases and implemented functionality (comparing